Code-Institute-Submissions/MS1-Forpex-webpage/README.md

 - Printing solutions - simple description of 3 main printing areas FORPEX provides
 - Rerefences - logos of main clients (mainly known Czech banks and state offices)
 - Contact - simple contact page with the contact info and embedded google-map
+- Footer - simple 3 yellow icons (phone, email and instagram), not effected by scrolling - stay all time on the same place of the page - right down corner of the screen.
+With a hover effect.

 ### Features Left to Implement